A bit about me!

 Leaving my dream job and the financial security with it...

-I always thought I'd be in the Australian Army for life; but 5 years in (2016-2021), both my shoulders needed surgery.
-I made the decision to leave and use the recovery time to explore my creative side.
+I always thought I'd be in the Australian Army for life; though 5 years in (2016-2021), both my shoulders needed surgery.
+I made the decision to leave and use the recovery time to expand my brand.

 -